gilbarbara/hooks/docs/useUnmount.md

 # useUnmount

-Run the callback when the component unmounts.
+Executes the provided callback when the component unmounts.
+This hook is useful for cleanup tasks like removing event listeners, canceling subscriptions, or clearing timers.

 ## Usage